lexeii/polyphone-doc-rst/docs/en/tutorials/how-to-prepare-a-sample.rst

 But as a precaution it is always good to check.

 .. figure:: images/tune-sample-1.png

-   :alt: Tune sample 1
+   Tune sample: pitch information

 Enable the loop if the sample has one and press :guilabel:`play` on the player.
 Then add the calibration sinus and adjust its volume so that you can hear both sounds as clearly as possible.

 .. figure:: images/tune-sample-2.png

-   :alt: Tune sample 2
+   Tune sample: play sample along with calibration signal

 Start the tuning by changing the root key until the two sounds most closely match.
 Continue by adjusting the correction.
 For this step, pay attention